pwed/Blog/blog/content/post/hello-world.md

 ## How do I maintain this site?

 The entire infrastructure is created and maintained using __AWS CDK__ written in TypeScript.
-This means that all changes I make are docuemtned and reproducable.
+This means that all changes I make are documetned and reproducable.
 In future I plan to utilise __CDK Pipelines__ to automate updates.